 The campground is tent/car camping only.
 It has 23 sites total, 16 of which can be reserved in advance for $35 per night (includes 1 vehicle), and 7 "walk-up" or first-come-first-serve sites for $35 per night (includes 1 vehicle).
 Each site can accommodate up to 8 people and 20 ft. of equipment (no trailers).
 All sites must be paid for up front with cash or credit card only (no checks).
 As there is no guarantee walk-up sites will be available, we recommend arriving early on the day you would like to camp.

 The park also offers three backcountry sites that work on a first-come-first-serve basis and are only accessible by hiking trails.
 Parties of up to 16 people can enjoy the remote wilderness of Austin Creek.
 Note: You must obtain a camping permit from Operations before entering the backcountry.

-In addition, please be advised that backcountry campsites are subject to closure due to heavy rain and/or inaccessibility issues.
-We recommend calling ahead to ensure availability.
+- Backcountry campsites are subject to closure due to heavy rain and/or inaccessibility issues.

-If you are planning to camp during peak season on a weekend it is recommended that you register by Thursday or early Friday morning as sites fill up quickly.
+If you are planning to camp without a reservation during peak season on a weekend it is recommended that you register by Thursday or early Friday morning as sites fill up quickly.